cseltol/pet-projects-and-practice/python/property/README.md

-## It is now deprecated for Python lower than 3.6.
+## Metaclasses is now deprecated for Python lower than 3.6.